 “You really shouldn’t have, I-”

 “Haa… Just let me do something nice for you, you always do nice things for me after all.
 I’ll feel guilty if you don't accept it.
-Oh yea, and I know you like sushi but I can’t put it in the bento since the raw fish would spoil so…” Sawako reaches into her bag and pulls out freshly prepared, handmade sushi.
+Oh yea, and I know you like sushi but I can’t put it in the bento since the raw fish would spoil so…” Sawako reached into her bag and pulled out freshly prepared, handmade sushi.
 “Tada!
 Fresh sushi made!”

 “When did you-”

 “Well you’re usually so absent-minded so when I chased after that umbrella I took the chance to quickly run off and buy all the ingredients, drive to a nearby friend’s house, and then I prepared it all in 30 minutes.
 Seriously, did you think I would spend almost an hour chasing an umbrella?”